(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on March 2, 2022.

-This condition affects the lymphatic system, a network that carries a specific fluid called lymph throughout the body.
-The lymphatic system is made up of the following key parts:
+Lymphedema affects the lymphatic system, a network that carries a specific fluid called lymph throughout the body.
+The lymphatic system is made up of the following components listed below.

-• Lymph.
-This colorless, watery fluid flows through the lymph vessels carrying T cells and white blood cells known as B lymphocytes.
+Lymph: This colorless fluid flows through the lymph vessels carrying T-cells and white blood cells known as B lymphocytes or B-cells.

 What is lymphedema?

 When the lymph system is functioning effectively, lymph travels through the body.
-When it can’t flow through the body properly—because the lymph system is damaged or blocked, preventing lymph from circulating normally—lymphedema happens.
+When it can’t flow through the body properly—because the lymph system is damaged or blocked, preventing lymph from circulating normally—lymphedema occurs.

-There are two different types of lymphedema.
-Primary lymphedema happens if the lymph system develops abnormally.
+Primary lymphedema occurs if the lymph system develops abnormally.
 Symptoms may present at birth, but not always.

 Secondary lymphedema occurs when the lymph system is damaged.
-This may happen for reasons including:
+It's the more common type among cancer patients.

-Recognizing the symptoms of lymphedema may help you get the help you need quickly.
-Symptoms include:
+Recognizing the symptoms of lymphedema may help patients get treatment more quickly.
+Symptoms may include:

 • Swelling, particularly in an arm or leg (including fingers and toes)